Skip to main content

 Seasonal Food in April

-And besides the fruits and vegetables you’d expect to find in spring, like asparagus and peas, there are some typical Florentine foods that must be tried in spring.
+There are many fruits and vegetables you can expect to find in spring, such as asparagus and peas, and there are also some other types of produce that shine in April.

 Artichokes – these are definitely seasonal, but besides that, there are several varieties of artichoke that start to show up in Florence markets around November and go through to early May.